IllinoisLegalAidOnline/ilao-documentation/docs/source/lcv_badges.rst

     * Number.

 * Legal category for countable points.
+Leave as none to apply to all categories.
 * Point types to include when counting points.
 * Number of items required to earn milestone.
+For example, a milestone for first edit that can only be won once would have a revision count of 1 to award.
+A milestone of 10,000 words edited awarded once a year would have a words basis with an item count of 10,000.

+A revision message may be added to document what was added or changed.